FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/mrs_cluster_v2.md

 The `nodes` block supports:

 * `flavor` - (Required, String, ForceNew) Specifies the instance specifications for each nodes in node group.
+  This field corresponds to `node_size` in the MRS API documentation.
   Changing this will create a new MRS cluster resource.

 * `node_number` - (Required, Int) Specifies the number of nodes for the node group.